IBM/kafka-streaming-click-analysis/README.md

 Before running the notebook, you will need to setup a [Message Hub](https://developer.ibm.com/messaging/message-hub/) service.

-**Note:** Message Hub is a paid service.

-* For creating a Message Hub service, go to `Data services-> Services` tab on the dashboard.
-Select the option to create a Message Hub service and follow the on-screen instructions.
-Post creating service instance, select it and create a topic `clicks` with defaults.
+* To create a Message Hub service, go to the `Data Services-> Services` tab on the IBM Data Science Experience (DSX) dashboard.
+Click `Create`, then select the Message Hub service.
+Select the `Standard` plan then follow the on-screen instructions to create the service.
+Once created, select the Message Hub service instance to bring up the details panel where you can create a topic.
+In the create form, name the topic `clicks` and leave the other fields with their default values.

-* Once the service is running, it has to be added to the current notebook.
-For this, first we need to create a connection for this Message Hub service instance.
-Go to `Data services-> connections` tab on dashboard and create new connection filling in the details and referring to the above created service instance in the Service instance section and then select topic `clicks`.
-Once done, go to `Assets` tab on the project dashboard and then click `+New data asset`.
-Then locate the created Message Hub service connection under the connections tab and click `Apply`.

-* Once the service is added to the notebook, credentials to access it can be auto inserted.
-Please follow the comments found in the loaded notebook for instructions on how to insert the credentials.
-Once the credentials are inserted it is ready for execution.
+* Next create a connection to this service so that it can be added as an asset to the project.
+Go to the `Data Services-> Connections` tab on the DSX dashboard.
+Click `Create New` to create a connection.
+Provide a unique name and then select the just created Message Hub instance as the `Service Instance` connection.

+* Next attach the connection as an asset to the project.
+Go to the `Assets` tab on your project dashboard.
+Click on `Add to project` and select the `Data Asset` option.
+Then click on the `Connections` tab and select your just created connection.
+Click 'Apply' to add the connection.

+The notebook is now ready to be run.
+The first step in the notebook is to insert credentials for the Message Hub connection you just created.
+To do this, start the notebook in edit mode and select code cell '[1]'.
+Then click on the `1001` button located in the top right corner of the notebook.
+Select the `Connections` tab to see your Message Hub connector.
+Click the `Insert to code` button to download the Message Hub credentials data into code cell `[1]`.

+> Note: Make sure you rename the credentials object to `credentials_1`.

 When a notebook is executed, what is actually happening is that each code cell in the notebook is executed, in order, from top to bottom.